SSB Interview Process for CDS, NDA, TA, AFCAT, and Other

-Click Here for Lecturette topics for SSB Interview
+Click Here for Lecturette topics for SSB Interview.

-Each Aspirant needs to clear 10 given obstacles in a time period of 3 minutes which are marked from 1-10 based on the difficulty level.
+- Individual Obstacles (IO): Each Aspirant needs to clear 10 given obstacles in 3 minutes, marked from 1-10 based on the difficulty level.

-Each Aspirant made the commander and is given an obstacle similar to HGT which he/she needs to overcome with the help of his subordinates.
+- Command Task (CT): Each Aspirant is made the commander and is given an obstacle similar to HGT, which they need to overcome with the help of their subordinates.

-The entire group is reunited and required to complete the assigned task similar to PGT in the stipulated time.
+- Final Group Task (FGT): The entire group is reunited and required to complete the assigned task similar to PGT in the stipulated time.

-Day 5 (Conference):
+Day 5 (Conference)

 - A board conference is conducted where all the officers who assessed the Aspirants in the previous days are present.
-Each assessor discusses among themselves with respect to the suitability of an Aspirant.
+Each assessor discusses among themselves respect to the suitability of an Aspirant.

-After the result is announced the shortlisted Aspirants are retained for further medical examinations.
+After the result is announced, the shortlisted Aspirants are retained for further medical examinations.